Larsvanderlaan/Larsvanderlaan.github.io/_pages/about.md

 ## About me

 I am a third-year Ph.D. student in Statistics at the University of Washington, with a strong passion for exploring the intersections of causal inference and debiased machine learning.
 I am advised by [Marco Carone](http://faculty.washington.edu/mcarone/about.html), PhD and [Alex Luedtke](http://www.alexluedtke.com), PhD.
-For more information about me, please check out my [CV](https://larsvanderlaan.github.io/cv/).
+For more detail on my background, please check out my [CV](https://larsvanderlaan.github.io/cv/).

 My research interests encompass a wide range of areas, including semi/nonparametric statistics, shape-constrained inference, distribution-free statistical learning and calibration, and inference after model selection.
 I am enthusiastic about applying these methodologies to various domains, such as survival and longitudinal data analysis, inference on heterogeneous treatment effects, and personalized decision-making.

 For the latest updates on my research and academic endeavors, you can follow me on Twitter at [@Larsvanderlaan3](https://twitter.com/LarsvanderLaan3).
 Additionally, you can access all my research publications on my [Google Scholar](https://scholar.google.com/citations?user=0bwP0i4AAAAJ&hl=en) profile.
-To explore a selection of my works, please visit the [publications](https://larsvanderlaan.github.io/publications/) tab.
+To explore a curated selection of my works, please visit the [publications](https://larsvanderlaan.github.io/publications/) tab.